 We later discovered that despite the presence of stepping stones, it is advised not to enter the cave.
 Rocks are known to have fallen from the cave ceiling in the past.
 There is no sign stating that it is forbidden.
 Just be aware that you are entering an abandoned quarry.
 You are venturing into the dark cave at your own risk.

 For us it was worth the risk for some epic moody photography.
+This is most definatley one of the best Instagram spots in the Lake District!

 From inside the cave you look back at the entrance.
 The quarry men unintentionally carved out a dramatic amphitheatre.
 The entrance is now framed by jutting angular rocks.
 Rydal cave has a certain mysterious beauty to it.